IEEEServices/hackathon/README.md

 5. Novelty of the product;

-The report must contain the url to the GitHub repository and the link to the YouTube video.
+The report must either contain the url to the GitHub repository or the link to the YouTube video.

 #### An emulation of the application should be easily setup in one desktop through docker containers (i.e., local host service + local application emulation).
 The GitHub repository should detail the steps for repeatability using docker containers.

-##  Evaluation criteria
+# Evaluation criteria

 The evaluation will be conducted in Gavel platform based on pairwise comparison, based on Gavel's algorithm (https://www.anishathalye.com/2015/03/07/designing-a-better-judging-system).
 We will recommend our judges to consider following criteria when conducting pairwise comparisons.